 This method is called before a UDM object is created or modified.
-It gets passed a list of tuples, which are either two-tuples (ldap-attribute-name, list-of-new-values) or three-tuples (ldapattribute-name, list-of-old-values, list-of-new-values).
+It gets passed a list of tuples, which are either two-tuples (ldap-attribute-name, list-of-new-values) or three-tuples (ldap-attribute-name, list-of-new-values).
 It will be used to create or modify the LDAP object.
 The method must return the (modified) list.